serpapi/google-search-results-ruby/README.md

  * shop: Google Shopping API.
  * any other Google service should work out of the box.
  * (no tbm parameter): regular Google Search.

+The field `tbs` allows to customize the search even more.

 [The full documentation is available here.](https://serpapi.com/search-api)